 This is Part 1: how the technical pieces fit together.
 Part 2 covers security practices and the broader implications.

 Every self-custody wallet involves three related pieces of information.
-Understanding their relationship is essential.
+Understanding how they connect is the foundation of everything else.

 0x47bb4cCA98FC49B971d86c5t26562c86E6284CeD